smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 2 - The First Stones.md

 The chamber that opened before them defied description.
 Vast enough to hold temples, yet its walls curved in patterns that made measurement impossible.

 Sisyphus took three steps forward and his balance failed.
 Rather than stumbling, his inner ear screamed.
 Down was now thirty degrees to the left.
 He locked his knees, forced his eyes to follow the floor.
-The floor was level.
-His body insisted it was tilted.
+The floor was level, though his body insisted it was tilted.
 The disagreement made his stomach clench.

 "Your body knows something's wrong," Daedalus said quietly.
 "But your eyes can't figure out what.
 That's the first lesson of the Labyrinth: trust nothing.
 Not sight, not balance, not memory."

 Alexios reached for the wall to steady himself.
-His hand passed through where the wall LOOKED solid, found stone three inches further in.
+His hand passed through where the wall looked solid, found stone three inches further in.
 He jerked back, examining his fingers: no injury, but his hand hit something that his eyes said wasn't there.
-"It's not... the wall isn't where it..."
-He couldn't finish.
+"It's not- The wall isn't where it-" He couldn't finish.

 "The walls don't stay where you see them," Daedalus explained, his voice flat with repetition.
 "The tributes learn that quickly.
 They mark their paths, count their steps.
 None of it helps.
 The geometry changes based on how you look at it, how you move through it."
 He paused.
 "And the beast?
 It knows every configuration.
 Every trick.
 It grew up here."

 He'd explained this to three previous assistants.
 Two had fled.
 One had thrown himself from the platform during the return ascent.

-Sisyphus merely nodded, studying the chamber with the same patience he'd used on the impossible cornerstone.
+Sisyphus merely nodded as he studied the chamber.

 The sound came again, closer.
 A rumbling howl that vibrated through stone and bone.
 Intelligence lived in that sound, hunger made deliberate.